WesleyTheGeolien/random_raves/_posts/2020-07-01-reveal-vtkjs.markdown

 categories: Visualization
 ---

-If a Picture is worth a thousand words then how much is a 3D model worth?
+If a picture is worth a thousand words then how much is a 3D model worth?
 Sometimes static images just don't paint the full picture, wouldn't it be great to be able to interact with your model during presentations to demonstrate key points?
 Try it out below.

 {% include vtkElevationReader.html %}

 <br>
-JavaScript is gloablly used to add animation and interactivity to web sites.
+JavaScript is globally used to add animation and interactivity to web sites.
 Fortunately [Kitware](https://www.kitware.com) have extended their Visualization ToolKit to JavaScript in the form of [vtk.js](https://kitware.github.io/vtk-js/), meaning 3D models are accessible to everyone.
 [Reveal.js](https://revealjs.com/), a HTML presentation framework, is going to allow us to embed the JavaScript inside out presentation.

 # Reveal.js